-In the System Architecture Lab, we study the early-stage technical decisions that will determine the majority of the system's performance.
+In the System Architecture Group (a member of MIT's Engineering Systems Laboratory), we study the early-stage technical decisions that will determine the majority of the system's performance.
 We've helped architect systems from oil exploration platforms for ice-bound drilling to lunar surface exploration vehicles.
 Our key contention is that by identifying the most important initial technical decisions and exhaustively enumerating their options, we can identify the best potential designs before detailed design activities.
 Our work stands in contrast to a traditional trade-study perspective, where 2-4 points designs are compared, without reference to the intervening options or to a fully explored tradespace.

-The work described here is divided into five research areas:
+The work described here is divided into six research areas:

 - System Architecture

 - Satellite Communications

 - Architecting Exploration

 - Stakeholder Analysis